nhjschulz/cfsm/README.md

 demonstrate CFSM usage.
 There is also a working CFSM version of the Arduino blink sketch worth a look.
 It is available from [https://github.com/nhjschulz/cfsm/tree/master/examples/UnoBlink](https://github.com/nhjschulz/cfsm/tree/master/examples/UnoBlink).
-This minimal example is suitable as a boilplate for own CFSM based application experiments.
+This minimal example is suitable as a boilerplate for own CFSM based application experiments.

 # The Mario CFSM Example